westerndevs/western-devs-website/_posts/2015-11-10-podcast-all-about-smartview.markdown

 In this podcast we talk to Amir Barylko about

 - Kanban
-- The imputus behind SmartView
+- The impetus behind SmartView
 - Being a product owner and not a developer
 - Working with a remote team
 - Dealing with user feedback